 In these trying times, it’s good to know we can still come together to celebrate what’s most important in life: raising chickens and naming them after TV characters.

 With record numbers of layoffs and unemployment rising like a helium-filled dumpster, a lot of us have turned to what we call survival entrepreneurism.
-That includes full-time self-employment, freelancing, and stringing gigs together like so many Hobby Lobby clearance rack seed beeds.
-Not only is this #entrepreneurlife a way to make ends meet when absolutely no one is hiring, but it’s a method of advancing one’s career.
+That includes full-time self-employment, freelancing, and stringing gigs together like so many Hobby Lobby clearance rack seed beads.
+Not only is this #entrepreneurlife a way to make ends meet when absolutely no one is hiring, but it’s a method of advancing one’s career as a millennial entrepreneur.
 Starting your own business right now is the lemonade many have made out of the nasty-ass lemons 2020 has given us.

 I myself transitioned to full-time self-employment when I lost my job just as the coronavirus hit the fan.
 Yet while this makes me a card-carrying millennial entrepreneur, it’s not something I’ve written (or thought) much about!